Universität Bonn

 Uni Bonn - LETS

 At least since the 1960s, liberal values have gained more and more importance, such as the equal participation of everyone in various social, political and cultural spheres and the self-determination and freedom of individuals.
 This social self-image is accompanied by the increasing flattening of social hierarchies which previously made status differences between groups especially visible and the de-marginalisation of various groups.
 These developments can generally be described as "democratisation".
-Against this backdrop, the project "Democratisation and Power Structures" examines in an interdisciplinary way how societies in the 21st century negotiate social, political, cultural and economic power structures and how shifts in the social ecologies of these societies are reflected in their linguistic, discursive, aesthetic and social forms.
+Against this backdrop, the project "Language, Discourse and Power Structures in (De-)Democratization" examines in an interdisciplinary way how societies in the 21st century negotiate social, political, cultural and economic power structures and how shifts in the social ecologies of these societies are reflected in their linguistic, discursive, aesthetic and social forms.

 Society